How to start your transfer

 Get some advice

 It’s a good idea to get some help if you’re thinking about moving your pension and taking income drawdown.
-Our financial advice support team can help you decide whether further advice is right for you.
+The Aviva Financial Advice Team can help you establish if financial advice is suitable.

 Take a look at our library of helpful articles and guides.